rpyron/delim-SOM/README.md

 The kohonen_hyper.R file contains a brief exploration of the hyperparameters, including the learning rates and run length.
 Generally speaking, these don't have much of an impact for rlen > 100 and alpha > 0.1 for the alleles matrix in the _D. monticola_ dataset.
 Longer runs (rlen/m) may have a small impact on final learning estimates and precision.
 These curves are estimated from 100 estimates and may normalize after additional replicates.

+# Simulations

 # Possible Improvements

 I have not explored different data types for molecular datasets (e.g., allele counts, structural variants).
 I also haven't explored the impact of normalization, although this should be minimal.
-Selection of _K_ for each run might deserve a bit more scrutiny, including the use of AIC/BIC instead of the raw Weighted Sum of Squares (WSS) values.
+Selection of _K_ for each run might deserve a bit more scrutiny.
 Some possibilities are discussed here: https://bgstieber.github.io/post/an-introduction-to-the-kmeans-algorithm/.
-As currently implemented, it can theoretically support _K_=1 (see Jaynes et al. 2017), but this should be explored in depth for this and other methods (e.g., Derkarabetian et al. 2019).
+As currently implemented, it can support _K_=1 (see Jaynes et al. 2017), but this should be explored in depth for this and other methods (e.g., Derkarabetian et al. 2019).

 # References